Preeti-sahani/ShapeAI_Internship_Project/README.md

 # ShapeAI_Internship_Project
-With is project I had done my 2.5 months internship and training whic if given by ShapeAI.
+With this project I had done my 2.5 months internship and training which is given by ShapeAI.

 # **GitHub Scraping And Analysis**![image](https://user-images.githubusercontent.com/84913669/133402479-11e35f33-d29a-4337-a774-0f1873e48f12.png)
 **About Github**